rwdevlead/terraform-codespaces/labs/lab_09_deploying_mulitple_resources_with_for_each/AWS/aws.md

 ### 8. Create Outputs Using For_Each

-Create an `outputs.tf` file to demonstrate how to reference for_each-based resources:
+Create an `outputs.tf` file to demonstrate how to reference `for_each`-based resources:

 ```hcl
 output "vpc_id" {